Skip to main content

 On the EYE site

 The European Parliament has adopted a Code of conduct to ensure that every person feels safe, included and respected during the event.
 The Code outlines a set of norms, rules and responsibilities that apply to any individual present.
-You can help us with the enforcement of the Code of conduct by doing the following:

 After your activities/meal inside Parliament

-Please leave the European Parliament as soon as your finish your activity/meal to allow outside participants to attend the activities they have booked inside.
-Otherwise, we will reach the maximum capacity of the buildings and access will have to be restricted.
+Please leave the European Parliament as soon as you finish your activity or meal, to allow outside participants to attend the activities they have booked inside.